How to Create and Apply LUTsgilliandarby

 LUT profiles make it easy to instantly add cinema-grade color grading effects to your project.
 Alter the mood, add drama, and more by choosing from preset profiles or creating and storing your own for later use.

-Pinnacle Studio 23 includes a suite of color lookup tables called LUTs that can give your next video project some quick creative color adjustments.
+Introduced in version 23, Pinnacle Studio now includes a suite of color lookup tables called LUTs that can give your next video project some quick creative color adjustments.
 LUTs are a stored table of preset number values that indicate how much a video or image clip’s hues, brightness, and saturation should be altered.

-Most LUTs, including those bundled with Pinnacle Studio 23, are designed for Rec709 footage, which is likely the format your footage was shot in and is already fairly color corrected.
+Most LUTs, including those bundled with Pinnacle Studio, are designed for Rec709 footage, which is likely the format your footage was shot in and is already fairly color corrected.
 If you shoot in LOG, refer to the section below on LOG profile LUTs.

 Understanding Uses for LUTs